-SUMMERLOVE: CARAMOAN, CAMARINES SUR
+SUMMERLOVE: CARAMOAN ISLANDS, CAMARINES SUR

-We've set sail to our first island hopping at exactly 1 p.m. ( which was a bit late!) and off we went to a white sand islands.
+We've set sail right away to our first island hopping at exactly 1 p.m. and off we went to white sand islands.
 Our banca was not that huge enough to carry us 6 persons ( we were separated in two bancas ).
 I was afraid all the time.
 The not-so-good swimmer in me!
 LOL.

 By the way, Caramoan, Caramoan is a first-class municipality in the province of Camarines Sur, Bicol Region.
 It is located at the tip of the Caramoan Peninsula, a rugged place of land extending into the waters of the Maqueda Channel on the north and east and Lagonoy Gulf on the south.